Machine Learning Systems: A Survey from a Data-Oriented Perspective: ML-based Systems Survey from DOA Principles Perspective

-There is a clear preference for centralised architectures in the reviewed papers.
-It shows the current prevalence of cloud platforms that offer flexible services and facilitate the deployment of systems in production.
-Further research of distributed architectures is necessary to enable benefits of decentralisation while also making it a feasible option for systems deployment.
-Edge computing has emerged as the research trend toward this goal.
-It proposes federated architectures with increasingly powerful edge servers.
-However, the direct interaction between edge nodes is missing in most of the cases according to our survey.
-Cloud servers in the back still play the main role in most of the systems.
-A major collaboration between nodes at lower layers in edge architectures has the potential to enable more sustainable systems by exploiting the computing power of everyday devices.
-Together with distributed storage technologies (e.g., Apache Kafka, HDFS, etc.), DHTs and BFT are two distributed protocols that were used by the reviewed papers to handle the complexity caused by decentralised solutions. \textbf{Practical advice:} absence of a central orchestrator in favor of direct communication between any two nodes of the system is a straightforward way to move to decentralisation.
-Such decentralisation advocates for more sustainable systems where systems exploit the computing power of every day systems.
+Our results show that the \textbf{prioritise decentralisation} is less popular than the \textbf{data as a first-class citizen} one because centralised cloud deployments prevail as the preferred choice when deploying systems nowadays.
+Practitioners have this strong preference because cloud platforms are flexible and mature enough to automate cumbersome infrastructure management processes.
+Decentralised architectures (e.g., edge computing) require communities to develop tools to facilitate their management for practitioners.
+We found that centralised architectures are the preferred design choice when deploying ML-based systems to the detriment of the \textbf{prioritise decentralisation} principle.
+Cloud platforms cope well with the most relevant requirements that ML-based systems have nowadays as they provide flexibility, high availability, scalability, and, most of the time, satisfy current low-latency requirements.
+However, it is natural to expect these requirements to be more critical and severe as data becomes more available, users require lower latency, and applications become more complex (e.g., digital twins, augmented reality, etc.).
+Further research on decentralised architectures is necessary to enable the benefits of decentralisation while making it a feasible option for deployment.
+Reviewed works relying on edge computing already leverage federated architectures with increasingly powerful edge servers that offer \textit{local data storage and processing}.
+However, the \textit{peer-to-peer} interaction between nodes is missing in most cases.
+Cloud servers are the backend and still play the central storage and processing roles.
+A collaboration between nodes at lower layers in edge architectures can enable more sustainable systems by exploiting the storage and computing power of everyday devices~\cite{Kleppmann2019localfirst}. \textbf{Practical advice:} The absence of a central orchestrator in favour of direct communication between any two nodes of the system is a straightforward way to move to decentralisation.
+The authors of the reviewed papers used distributed storage technologies (e.g., Apache Kafka, HDFS, etc.) and distributed protocols (e.g., DHTs and BFT) to implement decentralised solutions.